 If that file exists and is executable, the

 /usr/local/cpanel/bin/update-squirrelmailscript executes it and terminates.Notes:

 - This bypasses cPanel & WHM’s manipulation of the SquirrelMail configuration files.

 - Step 6 of the installation procedure does not occur.

 /var/cpanel/squirrelmail/installfile exists but is not executable, the file contents print to

 STDOUTand the normal cPanel & WHM configuration of SquirrelMail continues for the remaining steps.

 There are several ways to customize the SquirrelMail installation.
 For instructions on how to create a custom SquirrelMail tarball, read the SquirrelMail documentation.

 For more information about how to place a custom SquirrelMail tarball, read the following non-sequential steps:

 /usr/local/cpanel/bin/update-squirrelmailscript runs, it checks for custom SquirrelMail tarballs.
-The following table lists the locations it checks:
+The following list lists the locations it checks: